The Best Things To Do In Benidorm

 Levante Beach is one of the most popular beaches in Benidorm, and it’s easy to see why.
 The beach is well-maintained and offers stunning views of the Mediterranean Sea.

 There’s plenty of space for sunbathing, and the water is clean and calm, making it perfect for swimming.
-Levante Beach is also a great place for people-watching, as it’s always full of locals and tourists alike.
+Levante Beach is also great for people-watching, as it’s always full of locals and tourists alike.

 Poniente Beach